Sanaebadi97/Dagger2/README.md

-# Dagger2 – Something Confusing?
+# Dagger2 – Something Confusing? :pushpin:
 Dagger2 frustration
 Similar to RxJava, Dagger is often said to come off as being difficult to understand and use.
 I can admit that when I first tried to learn Dagger, I felt completely lost.
 I read a lot of tutorials and watched every YouTube video I could find.
 Slowly